 - Expedition members who have the permits to climb mountains.

 - Visitors on a mission directed by Governmental departments.

 Update Feb 13, 2020: TIMS check post is now in SyapruBesi.
 TIMS card is required for this trek.

 Update: After the transfer of basic rights to local authorities due to decentralization, TIMS has become invalid in the Everest region.
 You, now, need a Local Area Permit for the Everest Base Camp.
-You can get it in Lukla with $10.
+You can get it in Lukla for $10.

 From October 2018, TIMS has also become invalid in the Langtang region.
-Instead of TIMS card, you can get a Local Area Permit for this trek.
+Instead of a TIMS card, you can get a Local Area Permit for this trek.

 Langtang National Park Entry Permit